What better way to inaugurate my blog than to give a brief update on my around-the-world experience, just over 3 weeks in?

 (We’ll take for granted that my entire experience exists in a web of immense gratitude for getting to do this, which I’ll cover in a separate post.)

 1) My health.
 Over 2 days in El Calafaté, I trekked nearly 40km up some very difficult trails, to spectacular views.
 I have use of both my legs, and I’m in reasonably good cardiovascular shape.
 I am so intensely grateful to have my health, because it’s the foundation of this whole experience.

 2) The Argentinian People.
 Argentinians have a reputation for being arrogant.
 I haven’t found this to be the case.
 They’ve been welcoming, friendly, and extraordinarily patient as I’ve butchered their lovely language in front of them.
 They’re also a proud people, and in my experience they have quite a lot to be proud of.

 3) Apple: After owning and loving my iPhone 5S for nearly 3 years, I bought a 6S for this trip, mostly for the camera.
 I never dropped my 5S.
 So far, I’ve dropped my 6S four times.
 Thankfully, it hasn’t shattered.

-I’m grateful to Apple’s engineers for making such a tough phone… even though it’s slippery as f*ck.
-I need a case.
+I’m grateful to Apple’s engineers for making such a tough phone… even though it’s very slippery.
+Next up to purchase: a case.

 Until next time…